 Applications must be submitted via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
 Only applications submitted through this portal will be considered eligible for evaluation.
 The applicant is eligible solely for the grant mechanism specified by the RFA under which the grant application is submitted.
 PIs must be nominated by the institution's president, provost, vice president for research, or appropriate dean.
 The individual submitting the application (nominator) must create a user account in the system (which includes the nominator's credentials and email address) to start and submit an application.
-Furthermore, the Application Signing Official, who is the person authorized to sign and submit the application for the organization, and the Grants Contract/Office of Sponsored Projects Official, who is the individual who will manage the grant contract if an award is made, also must create a user account in CARS.
+Furthermore, the Application Signing Official, who is the person authorized to sign and submit the application for the organization, and the Grants Contract/Office of Sponsored Projects Official, who is the individual who will manage the grant contract if an award is made, also must create a user account in CARS (refer to the IFA for details).

-Dependent upon available funding, applications will be accepted on a continuous basis throughout FY24.
+Dependent upon available funding, applications will be accepted on a revised schedule for FY26 (See section 10 for RFA schedule).

-In order to manage the timely review of nominations, it is anticipated that applications submitted by 11:59 PM central time on the 20th of each month will be reviewed by the 15th day of the following month.
-For an application to be considered for review during the cycle, that application must be submitted on or before 11:59 PM central time.
+For an application to be considered for review during the review cycle, that application must be submitted on or before 11:59 PM central time on the 20th day of that cycle.
 In the event that the closing date falls on Saturday or Sunday, applications may be submitted on or before 11:59 PM central time the following Monday.
 CPRIT will not extend the submission deadline.
+If CPRIT does not receive an adequate number of applications for a review cycle, the review may be extended into the following cycle.
+Nominators will be notified if this occurs.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.